iamdhrey/Pre-Interview/README.md

 ## Conclusion:

 This project serves as a valuable learning experience and demonstrates the power of event-driven architectures built with CDK and TypeScript.
-Adapt and expand upon it to create robust and scalable cloud applications.